thunderbird89/esf/stories/story-knock-knock.md

 General Morrison's jaw tightened visibly.
 Admiral Chen looked like she'd tasted something bitter.

 > "Mr. President," Hayes said carefully, trying to keep his voice level, "with respect, this isn't about politics.
-This is about - "
+This is about-"

 > "Everything is about politics, General.
 That's how the world works."
 Trump leaned forward.
 "We've got an alien invasion that nobody knew about, a secret space force that's been operating without Congressional oversight, and three dead pilots whose families I'm guessing don't know why their kids aren't coming home.
 That's a lot of problems.
 But it's also an opportunity if we frame it right."